Skip to main content

 Certain graduate professional programs carry a tuition increment or “premium” in addition to the regular graduate tuition.
 This increased tuition charge is used to maintain or enhance the excellence of the program while assuring access to them.

-Number of MLA Degrees Award:
+Number of MLA Degrees Awarded:

 Post-Graduation Employment